 Note: You could start at this point after a restart.
 Troubleshooting 1, Troubleshooting 2

-Open the command prompt (windows) or the terminal (Linux/macOS)“data_curation_and analysis.ipynb” file.
-This is one of the two Jupyter notebooks where code can be executed and examined sequentially.
+With Jupyter being open in the browser, open the “examples/cloud_point” folder in the folder tree on the left and then double click the “data_curation_and analysis.ipynb” file.
+This is one of the three Jupyter notebooks where code can be executed and examined sequentially.

 For good measure every line including an import statement and every code block should have its own cell (add another via the plus or Shift + Enter).
+You do not need to type in the code just execute it separately as all of it is stored in the Jupyter notebook already.
+You can pause at any point.

 Note: The cells also store the previous output.
-Even though: and their output will just then be stored in your RAM again.
+Even though: When you get back to it make sure the cells above the one you want to execute are all executed in succession before as they are dependent building up on each other and their output will just then be stored in your RAM again.

 Note: You can always change some parameters in a cell and then run/try out this variation to get a better understanding of the program.